AlexandreBinninger/Local-Smooth-Interpolating-MonoCurvature/README.md

-# Smooth Interpolating Curves with Local Control and Monotonous Alternating Curvature
+# Smooth Interpolating Curves with Local Control and Monotone Alternating Curvature

-This folder contains the code related to the paper "Smooth Interpolating Curves with Local Control and Monotonous Alternating Curvature" by [Alexandre Binninger](https://alexandrebinninger.github.io) and [Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/index.php).
+This folder contains the code related to the paper "Smooth Interpolating Curves with Local Control and Monotone Alternating Curvature" by [Alexandre Binninger](https://alexandrebinninger.github.io) and [Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/index.php).
 The supplemental material is also made available here.

 ## Structure